RPM packager's cheat sheet

 First, download an srpm from dl.fedoraproject.org

-(substitute your release number) to ~/rpmbuild/SRPMS
+(substitute your release number) to ~/rpmbuild/SRPMS.

-Alternatively, use the program yumdownloader
+Alternatively, use the program yumdownloader from the

-dnf-utils
+dnf-utils package:

 yumdownloader --destdir ~/rpmbuild/SRPMS --source packagename